ywatanabe1989/PyTorch-gaussian-YOLOv3-1D/README.md

     $ python train.py --n_gpu 4

-[△] To check the value of 2D pretrained weights for 1D model (Transfer Learning / Fine Tuning) \\
+[△] To check the value of 2D pretrained weights for 1D model (Transfer Learning / Fine Tuning)
     Implementation was done.
 However, the efficacy is dubious at this point.

 [ ] To implement the "gaussian" part from the following paper: https://arxiv.org/abs/1904.04620.
-(To model the predictions of the bounding boxes not as point estimations but as gaussian probabilities)
+   (= To model the predictions of the bounding boxes not as point estimations but as gaussian probabilities)

 [ ] To introduce other datasets, which are appropriate for 1D event detection